-- El Rosario church from the outside looks more like an airplane hangar than a place of worship.
+From the outside, El Rosario church looks more like an airplane hangar than a place of worship.

-- The church has no pillars, so visitors have an unobstructed view of the altar and the colorful religious images.
+Also, the church has no pillars, so visitors have an unobstructed view of the altar and the colorful religious images.

-- The stained glass windows give a colorful light to an otherwise dark interior.
+The inside’s concrete walls have no finish, giving them a unique look and the stained glass windows give it a colorful light to an otherwise dark interior.